Terradue/doc-tep-geohazards/source/community-guide/user.rst

 	:width: 80%
 	:figclass: img-container-border

-	Figure 1: The Terradue platform signin page

-7. Log in using your Terradue credentials.
+1. Log in using your Terradue credentials.

-8. You are logged in on GEP
+2. You are logged in on GEP

-9. If not done, you can configure your account.
+3. If not done, you can configure your account.

 Create your account from a trusted Identity Provider
 `````````````````````````````````````````````````````